-- 1. Tap MEMORIES in the Show menu and you will see a list of all user memories that are available within the current Show. - 2.
-Tap to select the user memory that you wish to use and tap LOAD. - 3.
+- 1. Tap MEMORIES in the Show menu and a list of all user memories will appear that are available within the current Show. - 2.
+Tap to select the user memory that to use and tap $\ensuremath{\text{LOAD}}$ . - 3.
 The footer changes to ask for confirmation, tap LOAD SELECTED or CANCEL.